synopsis and list of characters

 An opportunity to reset his course is presented when Solveig finds Peer building a mountain hut.
 She will sacrifice her reputation, her family, and community for love of him.
 Will he stay with her?
 Of course not.
 The “woman in green” appears and presents him with a child – his son.
 Will Peer take responsibility?
 Peer leaves them both.

-Peer is grief stricken to find his mother dying.
-However, he quickly does a geographic left turn out of his obligations in Norway and travels to exotic faraway places – Egypt, China, Turkey, Greece, Africa and America.
+Later Peer is grief stricken to find his mother dying.
+However, he quickly escapes from his obligations in Norway and travels to exotic faraway places – Egypt, China, Turkey, Greece, Africa and America.

 We next see a much older Peer in Morocco after he has amassed a fortune from several nefarious businesses, including slave trading and arms dealing.
 He is engaged in geopolitical negotiation with his German and American business associates.
 He wants an escalation of conflict between Greece and Turkey because it will benefit his arms businesses.